avimehenwal/mydocs/content/cloud/cloudfunctions.md

 * Auto-scaling default, no need to worry about holiday time
 * Functions are written in either javascript or Typescript
   * TypeScript supports latest JavaScript features like async/await, simplifying promise management
+* All typescript files are compiled to plain javascript and saved in `lib` directory

 Webpack serves an important job.
 It bundles all the scattered Typescript’s modules/files and bundle them into a single index.js Javascript file.
 This is important because the Cloud Functions will only use that single file for deployment.